-graphicxtras.com > How to open or place EPS vector files shapes into Affinity Designer and edit and recolor tutorial
+How to open and use the EPS files in Affinity Designer tutorial

 What is Affinity Designer???
 It is a powerful vector application with many interesting and useful vector tools such as corner tool / node tool / gear tool and more.
 It is a product from Serif and you can find more about via their affinity.serif site as well as via the Mac App Store.
-Sadly, it is a mac only product but it is certainly a decent competitor to Illustrator.
+The product is now available for the mac as well as the PC.
 You can find a trial version on their site as well more about their other excellent product such as Affinity Photo (it is very similar in many ways).

 It supports the EPS format.
 Open the EPS files via the file open command or via the place command).
 Open via the file open and the item can still be copied and used in another document.
 In both cases the item is a layer, the open option means it is a vector.
 Another advantage of opening the EPS file via the file open command is that you can also export the item as a vector via the file export command and also save it as a SVG or PDF etc.